 Curriculum Intent

-At Stewart Fleming all pupils enjoy RE!
+At Stewart Fleming pupils enjoy taking part in RE lessons.
 It is our intent to offer all pupils the opportunity to become religious thinkers and have the experience to see the world through the eyes of different religious beliefs, allowing them to see how the world around them is shaped through religion.
 Throughout this process children will acquire the appropriate knowledge, understanding and skills needed to step into the shoes of different cultures, allowing every child within the school to become more loving and inclusive of the people around them.

 We are committed to inclusion in all its aspects and ensure that all children, regardless of ability, race, gender, culture, SEN or disability, are given appropriate opportunities to access learning.
 In order to achieve this, we provide a differentiated learning environment and, where possible, additional support.
 (See also our Equality/SEN/Inclusion Policies.)